Abnormal Fetal Position and Presentation

 Compound presentation

-In the safest presentation (vertex presentation), the baby is born head first, with the rest of the body following.
-In a compound presentation, however, there are multiple presenting parts.
-Most commonly, this means that the baby’s head and an arm come out first at the same time.
-Sometimes compound presentation can occur with twins where the head of the first twin presents with the extremity of the second twin (3).
+In a compound presentation, there are multiple presenting parts.
+Most commonly, the baby’s head and an arm come out at the same time.
+Sometimes compound presentation can occur with twins where the head of the first twin presents with the extremity of the second twin.

 Compound presentations can be detected via ultrasound before the mother’s water breaks.
-During labor, compound presentation is identified as an irregular finding during a cervical examination (3).
+During labor, a cervical examination finds compound presentation.

 Limb presentation